Congo Basin Development Initiative

 PAFC Congo Basin

-Working under the common name PAFC (Pan-African Forest Certification), our three members in the region, PAFC Cameroon, PAFC Congo (Republic of Congo) and PAFC Gabon, are joining forces in developing a regional certification system called PAFC Congo Basin.
+Working under the common name PAFC (Pan-African Forest Certification), our three members in the region, PAFC Cameroon, PAFC Congo (Republic of Congo) and PAFC Gabon, joined forces to develop a regional certification system called PAFC Congo Basin.

 The shared language, the same forest and similar forest legislation in the three neighbouring countries enables PAFC Cameroon, PAFC Congo and PAFC Gabon to share one system.
 The new regional system will substitute the national systems from Gabon and Cameroon, while it will be the first for Congo.